-In this project, ETRI is going to design the 360VR camera system and the related software while MOOOVR will apply the 360VR system to generate the contents in various genres.
-ETRI and MOOOVR are going to jointly contribute a high-quality 360VR live content capture system with a multiple-camera system.
+In this project, ETRI is going to design the 360VR camera system and the related software.
+ETRI contributes a high-quality 360VR live content capture system with a multiple-camera system.
 Through this contribution, the Korean consortium partners will help the consortium partners to deal with professional-level content and massive video traffic.
 Especially the transport and delivery of 6Kx3K at 60fps contents brings new challenges on ROI-based streaming techniques, e.g. when using HMDs for 360VR views.
 Also, ETRI’s UWV (Ultra-Wide Vision) system can support the capture of a 180 degree wide field of view at the Amsterdam Arena for a use case and technology demonstration in MOS2S.
+JDIsystem can further extend its offering with 360/VR virtual players.
+Samsung focusses on leveraging MOS2S outcomes for standardisation and dissemination.

 International cooperation perspective.